Titusville’s Craft Beer Scene

 In the last decade, America has experienced growth in the craft beer industry, leading us beer lovers to venture from craft beer pubs to breweries in search of our favorite exotic beers.
 This movement has allowed microbreweries to challenge big brewing companies in flavor and creativity, as well as to enter into the culinary market.

 Introducing, Playalinda Brew Company - Brix Project, Florida’s Space Coast’s newest microbrewery and restaurant in Titusville.
-The same owners of the original Playlinda Brewery - Downtown transformed the old Titusville lumberyard into a 16,000 square foot multiplex.
+The same owners of the original Playlinda Brewery - Hardware Store transformed the old Titusville lumberyard into a 16,000 square foot multiplex.
 The state-of-the-art facility features a 25-foot plus bar with 20 taps that overlooks the brewing equipment, an outdoor beer garden and restaurant.
 The clever use of remnants of the lumberyard’s supplies and repurposed wood provides for a modern industrial style feel with a laid back atmosphere.

 The menu offers something for everyone to enjoy, including vegetarians.
 The menu changes every so often but comprises of food items such as: